IvyMunialo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 5 creates an empty file called hello script 6 adds execute permission to the owner of the file hello script 7  adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+script 5 creates an empty file called hello script 6 adds execute permission to the owner of the file hello script 7  adds execute permission to the owner and the group owner, and read permission to other users, to the file hello script 8 adds execution permission to the owner, the group owner and the other users, to the file hello